rascol/Raspberry-Pi-PPS-Client/README.md

 <center><img src="/images/frequency-vars.png" alt="Frequency Vars over 24 hours" style="width: 685px;"/></center>

 Although the clock frequency drifted slightly between each frequency correction, the maximum Allan deviation of 0.045 ppm over this 24 hour period shows it to be unlikely that the clock ever drifted more than 0.100 ppm from the control point.
-That corresponds to a time drift of less than 0.1 microseconds per second (A clock offset of 1 ppm corresponds to a time drift of 1 microsec per sec.)
-Consequently, the controller continuously adjusted the frequency offset against temperature changes to the value that kept the system clock synchronized to the PPS to within a fraction of a microsecond.
+That corresponds to a time drift of less than 0.1 microseconds per second (A clock offset of 1 ppm corresponds to a time drift of 1 microsecond per sec.)

 Since the time slew adjustments necessary to keep the system time synchronized to the PPS never exceeded 1 microsecond each second and the time drift never exceeded 0.1 microsecond each second, the timekeeping control **precision** illustrated in Figure 3 was 1 microsecond over this 24 hour period for all test units.